sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step3.md

 We will want to use the following flags in our command:

-- '-i' specifies the input file, which is an unrooted phylogenetic tree
+- `-i` specifies the input file, which is an unrooted phylogenetic tree
-- '-d' speficies the file with sequences dates, which is essential for rooting
+- `-d` speficies the file with sequences dates, which is essential for rooting
-- '-r'
-- '-l'
-- '-u'
-- '-R'
-- '-t'
-- '-v'
-- '-s'

 2. Try <Execute command="lsd2 -i tree_file.nwk -d hiv1_dates.txt -r a -l -1 -u 0 -q 0.2 -R 365 -t 0.00000000010000000000 -v 1 -s 9182" inline /> to generate our phylogenetic tree.